 Get off the internet

 Hey, I search the internet for answers all the time, but in this case I have to advise you not to waste time doing that because you don’t yet know what’s going on.
-See your vet for the answers you seek.
+See your vet first for an answer, then research!!

 Does your dog let you brush his teeth?
 What is your dog’s dental care routine?
 Is he easygoing about it, or does he fight you all the way?
 Which products have you had the most success with?
 Sharing helps others so leave a comment below or on my senior dog Facebook page.